seattleflu/documentation/SCAN.md

 A SCAN participant must provide their collection barcode and date of birth in order to retrieve their results.

-The following example data can be entered at the [SecureLink dev instance] to see a live view what a SCAN participant sees for each of the result codes including an example PDF where applicable:
+The following example data can be entered at the [SecureLink dev instance] to see a live view what a SCAN participant sees for each of the result codes:

 | barcode | date of birth | result | pdf |